Semifree Hamiltonian circle actions on 6-dimensional symplectic manifolds with non-isolated fixed point set: Introduction

 \begin{remark} Here is a remark on the sign convention.
-In \cite{MD}, McDuff regards the symplectic form $\omega$ on $\C^n$ as $\sum_i dx_i\wedge dy_i$, the moment map $H$ as $i_X \omega = dH$, the Euler class of each level set as $-d\alpha$ where $\alpha$ is a connection 1-form on a level set, and the gradient flow as $JX$.
+In~\cite{MD}, McDuff regards the symplectic form $\omega$ on $\C^n$ as $\sum_i dx_i\wedge dy_i$, moment map~$H$ as a map satisfying $i_X \omega = dH$ for the fundamental vector field $X$ of the standard diagonal action, the Euler class of each level set as $-d\alpha$ where $\alpha$ is a connection $1$-form on a level set, and the gradient flow of $H$ as $JX$.
 In contrast, in \cite{Au}, \cite{L1} and \cite{L2}, they assume that the symplectic form on $\C^n$ is $\sum_i dy_i \wedge dx_i$ so that all information has opposite signs, i.e., they use the symplectic form $-\omega$ where $\omega$ is the one that McDuff used.
 In this paper, we use the sign setting of \cite{Au} and \cite{L1}. \end{remark}